Facebook pixel

 Alzheimer’s Discovery Program

-Receiving a diagnosis of Alzheimer’s or another form of dementia can be overwhelming.
+A diagnosis of Alzheimer’s or other dementia can be overwhelming.
 Reframe the diagnosis as an opportunity to form an action-oriented plan for the future.
-Take a strength-based approach that enriches the lives of families adjusting to a diagnosis of Alzheimer’s.
+Families can enrich their lives using a strength-based approach.

 BOLD Hemodynamic Response Function Changes Significantly with Healthy Aging